 Booking of tickets and tours

-Customer Service Monday to Sunday from nine to 18.00 hours.
-We can assist you both in Spanish and English.
+Customer Service Monday to Sunday from 9.00 to 18.00 hours.
+We can assist you both in Spanish and English regarding your reservations in Mezquita de Córdoba Tickets.

 In 756, Abd al-Rahman I (the last living descendant of the Umayyad dynasty) founded the independent Emirate of Córdoba, proclaiming himself Emir and founding a political entity independent of the Abbasid caliphate of Baghdad.
 After that, he practically unified the entire peninsula under his rule and made Córdoba the most important capital in the known world.